 Splash around at the OC Waterpark

-We are ready to take on the OC Waterpark when we’re done with our fun indoors.
-This manageable waterpark is full of slides, a lazy river, and a new Spray & Play area.
+We are ready to take on the OC Waterpark once we’re done with our indoor fun.
+This manageable waterpark features slides, a lazy river, and a Spray & Play area.
 Littles and waterpark first-timers can find their groove at Lil’ Buc’s Bay water playground with a giant pirate ship in the center with stairs, shallow water, and a slide just their size.
 The whole family can take a trip down the Lazy River, while the daring can ride the Serpentine Body Slide with what’s rumored to be the best body slides on the East Coast.
-If you’re family is adventurous, go for a double tube slide down the wet and wild Sky Pond Journey.
+If your family is adventurous, go for a double tube slide down the Wet and Wild Sky Pond Journey.
 Once you finish getting wet, the waterpark also offers OC Adventure Golf, a rock climbing wall, and cabanas to hang out in for a while.

 The best eats and shopping on the boards

 The best part of the boardwalk, according to my crew?
 Hands down, it’s the snacks.
-We make sure not to miss Manco & Manco with its delicious aroma of pizza wafting down the boards —the slices are cheesy, and the crust has just the right crunch.
-Clancy’s By The Sea is a family-friendly sit-down restaurant with a patio on the boardwalk, offering breakfast, lunch, and dinner with yummy crabcakes, steamers, and Old Bay seasoned fries.
+We make sure not to miss Manco & Manco with its delicious aroma of pizza wafting down the boards—the slices are cheesy, and the crust has just the right crunch.
+Clancy’s By The Sea is a family-friendly sit-down restaurant with a patio on the boardwalk, offering breakfast, lunch, and dinner, including yummy crabcakes, steamers, and Old Bay-seasoned fries.
 For dessert, Kohrs is a boardwalk favorite, and the twists of their famous soft serve are a treat.
-Beyond eating, there’s always shopping at the 100-year-old Surf Mall building, with souvenir shops like t-shirt WORLD, where my kids love shopping for sweatshirts, sunglasses, and everything in between.
+Beyond eating, there’s always shopping at the 100-year-old Surf Mall building, with souvenir shops like TShirtWorld, where my kids love shopping for sweatshirts, sunglasses, and everything in between.
 And we have to pop into Shriver’s Salt Water Taffy & Fudge, the oldest business on the boardwalk.
 It is so cool to get a glimpse of candy-makers twirling saltwater taffy right in the shop, and we make sure to get a box of sweet taffy to enjoy a few treats on the car ride home.

 Shows up and down the pier

 One of the most iconic spots on the boardwalk is the Ocean City Music Pier, which has been hosting musical performances at the height of the season for almost a century.
-Some recent shows will include The Wailers, The Beach Boys, and Wayne Newton.
-The Music Pier is a great place to cool off (they added air conditioning in 1993) and take in a show.
+Some recent shows will include Sister Act, The Duprees, and Brandon Tomasello.
+The Music Pier is a great place to cool off (read: air conditioning) and take in a show.
 Also, every Tuesday and Thursday, starting in July, be on the lookout for the Philadelphia Mummers Band that struts the boardwalk.
 There’s always something happening on the boardwalk and at the pier—other year-round events include The Ocean City Flower Show in June, a Sand Sculpting Contest in July, the Annual Boardwalk Art Show in August, and several car shows in September.

 For more information, visit Ocean City, NJ on their website, Instagram, and Facebook.